Shedden massacre: Kellestine arrested

 The discovery of the bodies caused a media frenzy and the Toronto media blamed the Hells Angels at once.
 Edwards stated: "Right after the killings, I phoned a Hells Angel member and said 'Don't you guys have anything to do with this?' and he said 'What could we take from them?
 They don't have two nickels to rub together.'
 And it turned out that was true; they really didn't have anything to steal, and so there was no point to that.
 I talked to another Hells Angel and he said 'It's a great day when you wake up and your enemies have killed each other.'"
 Around the world, the massacre attracted attention, making the front pages of The Times of London, The Sydney Morning Herald of Sydney, The Irish Examiner of Cork, and The People's Daily of Beijing while both CNN and Fox News sent news teams to Shedden to cover what the media took to referring to as the "Shedden massacre".
 The phrase "Shedden massacre" caused much chagrin to the residents of Shedden who complained their hamlet had nothing to do with the massacre.
 On the Bandidos website in Houston, no message of condolence was posted and messages of condolences that were left by visitors were promptly deleted.
-Upon returning to Winnipeg, Sandham, who as ambitious as ever, started sending emails to Houston denigrating Kellestine as a loose cannon, and demanded he be made Bandido national president instead.
+Upon returning to Winnipeg, Sandham, who as ambitious as ever, started sending emails to Houston denigrating Kellestine for behaving in uncontrolled or unexpected ways, and demanded he be made Bandido national president instead.
 In a typical email, full of gushing praise for the "Bandido way", Sandham wrote: "This Brotherhood means everything to me and to wear the best colours is [in] the world is a great honour for me".
 In the meantime, Kellestine was arrested and charged with first-degree murder on the evening of 9 April 2006.
 Because Niessen and Morris gave Kellestine an alibi, saying they were at his farm on the night of killings, they were also charged with first-degree murder, much to their own shock as they never expected that lying to the police would have such consequences.
 When the couple were arrested for murder, Morris screamed "What!" over and over again.
 Mather and Gardiner were also arrested with Kellestine and charged with first degree murder.
 Searching Kellestine's farm, the police found evidence that guns had recently been cut down at a vise in his workshop, but found no murder weapons, which caused Beesley much concern.